-This article is dedicated to the local food that a venetian would eat seating alone or in company.
-Venice is also home of another popular culinary tradition, the venetian cicchetti, which is definitely also worth a try .
+This article is dedicated to the local food that a Venetian would eat seating alone or in a company.
+Venice is also the home of another popular culinary tradition, the venetian cichetti, which is definitely also worth a try.

 Origins and Influences of the Venetian Cuisine

-Along the abundant amount of seafood available, the venetian cuisine is based also on vegetables that can grow in the surrounding area, such as peas, beans, asparguses, artichokes and radicchio (a leaf chicory).
+Along the abundant amount of seafood available, the Venetian cuisine is based also on vegetables that can grow in the surrounding area, such as peas, beans, asparaguses, artichokes and radicchio (a leaf chicory).
 However, there is more to the story…

-Venetians have been the first to, literally, be able to cultivate salt.
-For centuries, Venetians detained an absolute monopoly on salt production and could sell at a very high price this precious good for food preservation to other countries, cities and Empires.
+Venetians have been the first to, literally, cultivate salt.
+For centuries, Venetians detained an absolute monopoly on salt production and could sell at a very high price this precious good for food preservation to other countries, cities, and Empires.

 The monopoly on salt trades made the Venetians extremely wealthy and allowed them to buy any good from elsewhere.
-In regards to food, Venetians could purchase meat from surrounding lands, mais and tomatoes from the Americas, aubergines and turky from the southern routes of the Mediterranean, rice and a great variety of spieces from Arab countries.
+In regards to food, Venetians could purchase meat from surrounding lands, corn and tomatoes from the Americas, aubergines, and turkey from the southern routes of the Mediterranean, rice and a great variety of spices from Arab countries.

 Traditionally the Venetian cuisine, therefore, has always been a combination of dishes with accessible (yet exceptional) local ingredients as well as rare and exotic ones.
 There has always been a wide range of ingredients to pick from, with imported goods being mainly a luxury for the wealthier people.